 Matt Cutts, the former head of the web spam team at Google, clarified what the Google knight is looking for.
 He explained in one of his Q&A videos that it is important to provide unique and original content.
 He made it clear that original research can really make a big difference.

-It may take a lot of work, but when you offer unique and original content you will attract others and will be more likely get referenced by other people.
+It may take a lot of work.
+However, when you offer unique and original content you will attract others and will be more likely get referenced by other people.
 You will attract some search engine attention, too.

 Eric Enge, CEO of Stone Temple Consulting, had this to say in the episode, Why Does Your Content Need to be Unique? of “Here’s Why with Mark & Eric.”